 - The Kaplan turbine is easy to construct and

 Disadvantages of Kaplan Turbines:

-- The position of the shaft is only in vertical direction.
+- The position of the shaft is only in the vertical direction.

 - Large flow rate must be required.

-Use of draft tube and proper material generally stainless steel for the runner blades may reduce the cavitation problem to the greater extent.
+Use of draft tube and proper material generally stainless steel for the runner blades may reduce the cavitation problem to a greater extent.